-Your dealer will also record the Dealer Delivery Report and model and serial number of your General Electric tractor.
+Your dealer will also record the Dealer Delivery Report and model and serial number of your General Electric tractor for his records.

 Remember to specify model and serial number shown under the hood when ordering parts.

 Plug-In . . .
 The key to automatic refueling